thinthread/markov_twitter/README.md

 SLAUGHTERTHOT:
     Is a mini bot that serves as the virtual embodiment of my alter ego.
-It's mission, to express a range of inner thoughts/desires, poems, correspondence and noted interests that saunter about my head, that at times make their way to paper and now to the grand world of Twitter.
+It's mission, to express a range of inner thoughts/desires, poems, correspondence and noted interests that saunter about my head, at times make their way to paper and now to the grand world of Twitter.

 To view SLAUGHTERTHOT visit:
     https://twitter.com/slaughterthot